Unleashing the Power of Java Inheritance

 The Limitations of Java Inheritance

 Unlike some other programming languages, Java does not support multiple inheritance in the classical sense.
 This means that a child class cannot directly extend more than one superclass.
-But fear not, dear developer!
-There’s a clever workaround.

 To achieve multiple inheritance in Java, we turn to interfaces.
-An interface is a abstract class that contains only constants and method signatures.
+An interface is an abstract class that contains only constants and method signatures.
 By implementing an interface, a class can inherit the behavior defined by that interface.

 A Real-World Example